This product has recently been released.

 Species reactivity key:

 Anti-EphA3 (extracellular) Antibody (#AER-013) is a highly specific antibody directed against an epitope of the human protein.
-The antibody can be used in western blot and live cell flow cytometry applications.
+The antibody can be used in western blot, immunohistochemistry and live cell flow cytometry applications.
 It has been designed to recognize EphA3 from human, rat, and mouse samples.